Rethinking Boundary Discontinuity Problem for Oriented Object Detection: Experiment

-\textbf{Baseline Methods.} To verify the generality of our methods, we compare the performance of detectors based on four state-of-the-art IoU-like loss functions, including distribution-based GWD \cite{yang2021rethinking} \& KLD \cite{yang2021learning}, and geometry-based KFIoU \cite{yang2023kfiou} \& SkewIoU \cite{zhou2019iou}.
-To make it fair, we keep all the experiments settings and hyper parameters the same as depicted in corresponding papers.

-\textbf{Quantitative Results on HRSC2016 and UCAS-AOD.} The HRSC2016 dataset contains large aspect ratio ships, and the UCAS-AOD dataset contains rectangle cars and square-like planes.
-Obviously, such pure datasets allow us to focus on the specific cases.
-As is shown in Table~\ref{tab:HRSC_UCAS}, both AP$_{50}$ and AP$_{75}$ get significant improvement from ACM on HRSC2016(Ship) and UCAS-AOD(Car).
+\textbf{Different joint-optim loss on various datasets.} To eliminate the influence of the classification branch on the detection results, we conducted experiments on the datasets comprising simple scenes with only single-category objects per image.
+The HRSC2016 dataset contains large aspect ratio ships, and the UCAS-AOD dataset contains rectangle cars and square-like planes.
+As is shown in \cref{tab:hrsc_ucas_dota}, both AP$_{50}$ and AP$_{75}$ get significant improvement from ACM on HRSC2016(Ship) and UCAS-AOD(Car).

 It is worth noting that the improvement of AP$_{50}$ are negligible on the UCAS-AOD(Plane) dataset, while the improvement of AP$_{75}$ are tremendous.
 It is never an accident, and the reasons include: \textbf{1)} For square-like objects, the IoU is always over 0.5 regardless of the angle of the predicted box, making AP$_{50}$ insensitive to square-like objects. \textbf{2)} When a square-like box is converted to a 2D-Gaussian distribution, the 2D-Gaussian distribution is completely symmetric like a circle, which makes it impossible for these methods (GWD, KLD, KFIoU) based on 2D-Gaussian distribution to accurately predict the angle of square-like objects.
 Since our ACM is friendly to square-like objects, it greatly improves these baseline methods based on 2D-Gaussian distribution by \textbf{37.78}\% (GWD), \textbf{46.46}\% (KLD) and \textbf{57.56}\% (KFIoU) on AP$_{75}$ on UCAS-AOD(Plane) dataset.

-We visualize some of the predicted results shown in Figure~\ref{fig:fig_result}.
-From the results, we can observe that ACM-KFIoU can predict the angle more accurately than the original KFIoU, both for large aspect ratio ships on HRSC2016 dataset and square-like planes on UCAS-AOD dataset.
-The visualization results are consistent with the data results in Table~\ref{tab:HRSC_UCAS}.